What is a C. diff infection?

 In September 2013, the CDC named C. diff the most urgent of all superbug infections because of it’s natural resistance to many common antibiotics and the rapidly growing number of deaths associated with this bacteria.
 C. difficile has continued to be named an Urgent Threat in the 2019 Antibiotic Resistant Threats report by the CDC.
 To read the 2019 CDC report on antibiotic resistant bacteria (the next report will come out in 2025), click here.

 Not anymore.
 There are actually more and more cases of C. difficile infecting otherwise healthy people who have not visited a hospital recently.
-According to the CDC, 20% of all C. difficile infections are community-associated, originating outside of healthcare environments.
+According to the CDC, 20% of all C. difficile infections are community-associated; meaning they originated outside of healthcare environments.

 As you’ve probably heard, C. difficile bacteria are now in our schools, our gyms, and everywhere else that people are.
 Whether you’re currently infected, getting a hospital treatment or just enjoying our public places, it’s important that you be prepared with solutions that work, and have a game-plan in place on how to reduce your risk of becoming infected.
 More on this in a bit.

 Most antibiotics don’t work against C. difficile and can thus make it grow worse.
-There are two special antibiotics (metronidazole and vancomycin) that still work against the infection, however, metronidazole has been losing it’s effectiveness, and vancomycin is very expensive.
-And there is no guarantee that either of these antibiotics will help for your specific C. difficile infection.
+There are two antibiotics (vancomycin and Fidaxomicin (Dificid)) that still work against the infection.
+Metronidazole has been losing it’s effectiveness.
+Antibiotic treatments may stop the infection, but many deal with recurrent C. difficile, relapsing into infection again after their antibiotic course is finished.

-While most strains still respond to metronidazole and vancomycin, some newer strains of the bacteria are becoming resistant to metronidazole.
-The Centers For Disease Control (CDC) warns that “We are coming to the end of the antibiotic era”.
+The Centers For Disease Control (CDC) has warned that “We are coming to the end of the antibiotic era”.
 Health officials clearly believe it’s just a matter of time before antibiotics can not be counted on to treat most bacterial infections.
-As a Microbiologist, I agree.
+As a Microbiologist, I agree which is why I’ve spent decades looking for effective natural solutions that are hard for bacteria to be resistant to.

 Michelle’s Recommended Probiotics